MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 ```
 ![dapc_canada2](../images/plot_dapc_canada1_4-50.jpeg)

-Another way to examine the effect of the number of PCs chosen is through stucture-like plots made with the function `compoplot`, which indicate the assignment proportions of each individual.
+Another way to examine the effect of the number of PCs chosen is through stucture-like plots made with the function `compoplot`, which indicates the assignment proportions of each individual:
 ```R
 compoplot(dapc_canada1)
 ```